markglh/OSS-Template/README.md

 The ticket should have a `reverse dns` groupId (com.xxx) and a valid unique `Project URL` and `SCM URL` (you can just use the github project address).

+Once that's approved, you can login [here](https://oss.sonatype.org/#welcome) with your JIRA credentials.

 ### Bintray

 #### Create and setup an account